Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 | 6+ BR | Add 250 gallons per additional bedroom |

-VT DEC Drinking Water and Groundwater Protection Division administers the single statewide permit for new wastewater systems and potable water supplies.
-Licensed Designers (Class B or A) prepare plans; wastewater-system installation must follow the permit.
-Soils run from Champlain Valley clays (tight, slow perc, frequently requiring mound or advanced-treatment systems), glacial till across the Green Mountains (shallow bedrock, seasonal high water table), stratified drift in the Connecticut River valley (better perc), and Northeast Kingdom acidic forest soils.
-Advanced-treatment systems (Presby AES, Eljen, Orenco AdvanTex, Geomat) are common on tight-soil parcels.
-Shoreland Protection under 10 V.S.A. § 1441 imposes additional setback and design requirements within 250 ft of lakes larger than 10 acres.
+The VT DEC Drinking Water and Groundwater Protection Division issues a single statewide permit for new wastewater systems and potable water supplies.
+Licensed Designers (Class B or A) create plans, and installations must follow the permit.
+Soil types vary across Vermont, affecting system requirements.
+Advanced-treatment systems are common in areas with tight soils.
+Shoreland Protection under 10 V.S.A. § 1441 adds extra requirements within 250 ft of lakes over 10 acres.

 Permit Pathways at a Glance